 Different somatic methods have differing approaches.
 Many will work with clients lying down to work on building awareness when habits associated with balance and verticality are not in force.
 In the Alexander Technique, we work primarily with the client standing or sitting, when postural reflexes that are stimulated by gravity are at work.
-This can be challenging, because most of us will hold fast to the muscular actions we believe (unconsciously) are necessary to keep us from falling.
-This is one of the main reasons that we use our hands to guide the client, to give him training wheels – if you will, to help him to discover standing, sitting and walking without the sensations on which he is used to relying.
+This can be challenging because most of us will hold fast to the muscular actions we believe (unconsciously) are necessary to keep us from falling.
+This is one of the main reasons that we use our hands to guide the client, to give him training wheels, if you will, to help him to discover standing, sitting and walking without the sensations on which he is used to relying.
 At this point, it may be useful to list some of the reason that I believe that hands-on work is essential in Alexander Technique lessons.

 What can be accomplished through hands-on work that cannot be done with verbal instruction is:

 - Direct sensing of the client, both in stillness and in movement.
-Most of what we wish bring to the awareness of our clients can be felt when the client is immobile.
+Most of what we wish to bring to the awareness of our clients can be felt when the client is immobile.
 Further, an experienced practitioner can feel the initiation of a postural set (unconscious preparation for movement) well before it manifests in movement.
 If, at this point, this is pointed out to the student, he will, hopefully, feel himself doing it, whereas, if one waits to point it out until it is visually manifest, it is too late for the student to feel the true initiation of the unwanted action.

 - Communication of the state of the teacher to the student.
 Ashley Montagu, the anthropologist, wrote, in his book “Touching” that studies demonstrate that some kind of learning takes place through touch between the mother and her child.
 Children who are not handled, but are not in any other way deprived, develop more slowly, even in things like digestion.
 Montagu posits that children learn how to use their systems through contact with another.
 Researchers at the University of Parma, led by neuroscientist Giacomo Rizzolatti, have discovered that the human brain has multiple mirror neuron systems that specialize in carrying out and understanding, not just the actions of others, but their intentions, the social meaning of their behavior, and their emotions.
 These mirror neurons fire when we